ibaaj/website/index.md

 }```
 </details>

-Baaj, I., Poli, J. & Ouerdane, W. (2019).
-Some Insights Towards a Unified Semantic Representation of Explanation for eXplainable Artificial Intelligence (XAI).
-1st Workshop on Interactive Natural Language Technology for Explainable Artificial Intelligence  @ INLG 2019 International Natural Language Generation Conference, October 2019, Tokyo, Japan - [DOI](http://dx.doi.org/10.18653/v1/W19-8404).
+Baaj, I., Poli, J. P., & Ouerdane, W. (2019).
+Some insights towards a unified semantic representation of explanation for explainable artificial intelligence.
+In Proceedings of the 1st Workshop on Interactive Natural Language Technology for Explainable Artificial Intelligence (NL4XAI 2019) (pp. 14-19).
+[DOI](http://dx.doi.org/10.18653/v1/W19-8404).<details><summary>bibtex</summary>```
-<details><summary>bibtex</summary>```
 @inproceedings{baaj2019some,
   title={Some insights towards a unified semantic representation of explanation for explainable artificial intelligence}, author={Baaj, Isma{\"\i}l and Poli, Jean-Philippe and Ouerdane, Wassila},